PangYa: Special Shots

+History

+In Japan, the game launched on November 11, 2004, known as PangYa Exhilarating Golf.
+In North America, the game launched as and was known as Albatross18: Realms of Pangya, until March 8, 2009 when control of the game was passed from OGPlanet to SG Interactive (then Ntreev USA), which closed the game for a month for technical upgrades and re-released the game as PangYa a month later.
+In May 2014, SG Interactive transferred the publishing rights to MAYN Interactive and transferred the publishing rights to SmileGate Europe in late 2014.

+On December 12, 2016, PangYa's servers in North America shut down, along with its website and forums.
+The Korean servers were closed on August 29, 2016, and the Japanese servers, operated by Gamepot, were closed on November 10, 2017.
+The Thai servers, operated by Ini3 Digital, remained open until April 30, 2024.
+It was the last official server of Pangya, operating for 19 years.

+Below are more details about the PangYa servers.

 Other versions

 Super Swing Golf series

-First unveiled at Nintendo's E3 press conference during a montage trailer, Super Swing Golf was announced for the Wii gaming system.
+First unveiled at Nintendo's E3 press conference during a montage trailer, Super Swing Golf / PangYa!
+Golf With Style was announced for the Wii gaming system.
 The game was in joint development by Ntreev Soft and Tecmo, was released on December 2, 2006, by Tecmo in Japan, and was released on December 12 of the same year in the US.
 Super Swing Golf has been built from the ground up for the Wii but still shares similar attributes with the PC version of the game.
 The sequel to Super Swing Golf, Super Swing Golf: Season 2, has also been released, featuring new items as well as the Deep Inferno, Pink Wind, and Ice Spa courses from PangYa on PC as well as the Special Shot 'Spike'.

 PangYa: Fantasy Golf

 On June 23, 2009, Tomy (under license from SK Telecom) released Pangya: Fantasy Golf for the Sony PSP in North America.